VelislavKarastoychev/euriklis-message/README.md

  // or
  new message().underscore()
  ```
-  this method makes the style of the text that will be printed on the terminal to be underlined.
+  this method makes the style of the text that will be shown in the terminal to be underlined.
 ```js
 new message().underline()
     .append('Underlined text')